itsyourturn/HelpBuddyAI/README.md

 - NCERT for the Science Class 8 curriculum
 - Google for Gemini AI technology and text-embedding-004
 - Streamlit for the web framework
-- LangChain community for LangGraph and tools
+- LangChain community for agent framework and tools
 - ChromaDB for vector storage capabilities
 - Streamlit-mic-recorder for audio input functionality